What Is PCOS?

 Hormones are powerful and complicated substances that our bodies produce.
 When our hormone levels are balanced, as nature intended, we rarely have hormone-related problems.
 If something disrupts that balance, problems are usually not far behind.

 For example, women naturally produce a small amount of androgens, the male sex hormones.
 Polycystic ovary syndrome (PCOS) is when ovaries produce an abnormal amount of these androgens.
-PCOS is fairly common, affecting up to 27% of women during their reproductive years.
+PCOS is fairly common, affecting 6% - 12% of women of reproductive age in the US (about 5 million).
 It affects the ovaries and ovulation (release of a mature egg).

 Other factors that may contribute to the development of PCOS include: